Saguaro Wilderness Area

 Water

-Without a doubt, water will be your most precious resource when out in the backcountry.
+Without a doubt, water will be your most precious resource when out in the backcountry at Saguaro National Park.
 Water sources are seasonal and can be scarce.
 All campsites are located near some type of water source, but this does not mean there is water at each location year-round.
 Water is most reliable in the spring months as snow melts down the mountain, filling our creeks and drainages.
 If there is significant rain during the summer monsoon, we can expect some water sources to be available throughout the summer and into the fall.
 Always filter or treat your water before consumption to avoid potential illness.

 If you are planning a backpacking trip into the Saguaro Wilderness, call the Rincon Mountain Visitor Center at (520) 733-5153 to get the latest water reports.